-Outcome-based measurables include: mortality, culling and morbidity rates, incidence of diseases, infections, infestations and metabolic disorders, mortality rate, and performance indicators.
+Outcome-based measurables include: mortality, culling and morbidity rates, incidence of diseases, infections, infestations and metabolic disorders, and performance.

 Euthanasia of individual layer pullets or laying hens

 Individual layer pullets or laying hens may be euthanised.
 Techniques used should be performed, in accordance with Chapter 7.6.